camunda/camunda-docs/docs/components/concepts/user-task-listeners.md

 ### Denying the operation

 User task listeners can deny a user task operation, such as assignment or completion, effectively preventing the lifecycle transition from completing.

 When an operation is denied:

-- **Lifecycle rollback**: The transition is rolled back to the previous state.
 - **Corrections discarded**: Any corrections made by preceding listeners within the same operation are discarded.
 - **Task state preserved**: The user task retains its state and data as if the operation was never attempted.